 History has impacted on the relationship that we have with our hair, both spiritually and the physical care and time that we provide.
 My other blogs provide information and education to begin to understand the science of our hair and the care that it needs.

 Below are some questions for you to reflect about the relationship that you have with your hair and how this is then connected to the care or lack of care that it gets from you:

-3. Reflections about the value and time that you allocate for the love and care your hair needs- special time allocated to ‘You’ and your hair.
+2. Reflections about the value and time that you allocate for the love and care of your hair needs- special time allocated to ‘You’ and your hair.

 What was the outcome of your reflections?
 What changes do you need to make to develop a healthy and loving relationship with your hair?

-I would love to hear from you, send me a message to let me know what changes you will be making.
+I would love to hear from you, leave a comment below or send me a message to let me know what changes you will be making.